Tuition and Financial Aid

 Tuition, Payments and Financial Aid

-Academic Affairs Tuition Rates Per Session for Summer 2020-TBD
+Academic Affairs Tuition Rates Per Session for Summer 2020

 (Includes Arts & Sciences, Business, Continuing Studies, Education, General College, Journalism, Law, Library Science, Social Work and Summer Visitors).